Zaederx/PatientHealthApp-v1.1/README.md

     The styling language of the web.

     #### Bootstrap
-    HTML,CSS and Javascript library for creating dynamic web content.[see website](https://getbootstrap.com/)
+    HTML,CSS and Javascript library for creating dynamic web content[see website](https://getbootstrap.com/).

 ## Requirements to run the project
 You will need to have java 11 or higher installed and on your classpath in order to run the project.